Green Grass, Running Water: Principal characters

-Dog, aka GOD – While Coyote was sleeping at the beginning of his novel, one of his dreams takes form and runs amok, waking Coyote up.
+Dog, GOD – While Coyote was sleeping at the beginning of his novel, one of his dreams takes form and runs amok, waking Coyote up.
 The dream thinks it is very smart, and calls itself GOD.
 Coyote agrees that his dream is smart, but that it is only a facsimile of Coyote and that this dream has everything backwards; thereby he names it Dog.

 Coyote – A trickster god who falls asleep and gives form to his dream, "Dog".
 He is on speaking terms with the four escaped American Indians, as well as the unknown narrator of the novel.
 He does not directly speak to the "ordinary" denizens of Blossom, although he does appear as an odd-looking dog that Lionel sees dancing.

 The Old Indians – These four escaped Aboriginal people of indeterminate gender break out from a mental institution in Florida and make their way to Blossom.
 Each is responsible for telling a segment of the novel to the unknown narrator of the novel.
 They each tell a creation story as well, in which they are originally identified as First Woman, Changing Woman, Thought Woman, and Old Woman.
 They encounter both a Biblical character as well as a western literary figure, and they change their names to these literary figures: First Woman to Lone Ranger, Changing Woman to Ishmael, Thought Woman to Robinson Crusoe, and Old Woman to Hawkeye.

 Dr. Joe Hovaugh – the doctor in charge of the mental hospital from which the four Aboriginal men escape.
 King portrays him as a confused, harmless, uninterested old man who is concerned mostly with his dying garden.
 When pronounced phonetically, his name sounds similar to "Jehovah".
 Hovaugh can also be associated with the Canadian literary critic Northrop Frye.